Exercise: The Right Program and the Right Preparation

 for the activity.
 Also be sure to dress appropriately for the weather.

 Cool down after.
 Just as warming up and stretching are important as you begin each exercise session,

 so is a cool-down period at the end of your exercise activity.
 This should include

 at least several minutes of stretching or walking to allow your heart rate to come

-Experts now recommend participating in 2 types of physical activity each week to achieve
+Experts now advise taking part in 2 types of physical activity each week to achieve

 aerobic health and muscle strengthening.
 Muscle strengthening activities include lifting